Llewellynvdm/awesome-joomla/readme.md

 Aweseome Joomla!
 Guidelines:

-- No templates.
+- Joomla! has more than 10 years of history.
+So, there are many many many resources.
+Please, submit only links with up-to-date information.
+- No templates or extensions.
+There are around 8,000 extensions on JED and I can't even count the top templates.
+So, to keep the list clean, we have to avoid naming extensions or templates.
 If you are looking for templates, just google it.
-- No extensions.
-If you are looking for templates, go to [Joomla!
+If you are looking for extensions, go to [Joomla!
 Extensions Directory (JED)](https://extensions.joomla.org/).
+As a guideline of best practices, please, visit the [Development](#development) area where the list includes Template Frameworks and General Development Frameworks.

 ## What is Joomla?